bazaarvoice/bv-ui-core/lib/parseUri/README.md

 # parseUri

-This utility simply allows for the parsing of various pieces out of a URI provided to it.
-It was originally sourced from [blog.stevenlevithan.com](http://blog.stevenlevithan.com/archives/parseuri) for Firebird some years ago.
+This utility parses a URI and returns an object that provides various parts of the URI.
+It is an adaptation of code published on  [blog.stevenlevithan.com](http://blog.stevenlevithan.com/archives/parseuri).

 ## Usage